Danieloluwaseyi/Northwind-Sales-Dashboard-Project-/README.md

 Download the Northwind Sales Dashboard.pbix file from this repository.
 Open it in Power BI Desktop.
 Explore the insights by interacting with filters and slicers.

+Connect with Me If you have questions or feedback, feel free to reach out:

+Email: sheyidaniells@gmail.com